terraform-viettelidc/terraform-provider-vcloud/website/docs/r/service_account.html.markdown

 sidebar_current: "docs-vcd-resource-service-account"
 description: |-
   Provides a resource to manage Service Accounts.
-Service Accounts can have defined roles and act just like a VCD user.
-Service Accounts, when activated, provide one-time use access tokens for authentication to the VCD API, during which a new access token is generated.
+Service Accounts can have defined roles and act just like a VCLOUD user.
+Service Accounts, when activated, provide one-time use access tokens for authentication to the VCLOUD API, during which a new access token is generated.
 ---

 # vcd\_service\_account

 Provides a resource to manage Service Accounts.
-Service Accounts can have defined roles and act just like a VCD user.
-Service Accounts, when activated, provide one-time use access tokens for authentication to the VCD API, during which a new access token is generated.
+Service Accounts can have defined roles and act just like a VCLOUD user.
+Service Accounts, when activated, provide one-time use access tokens for authentication to the VCLOUD API, during which a new access token is generated.
 Explained in more detail [here][service-accounts]

-Supported in provider *v3.10+* and VCD 10.4+.
+Supported in provider *v3.10+* and VCLOUD 10.4+.

 ## Example Usage